Singhal014/EmployeeWages/readme.md

-UC 5 : Calculating Wages
+UC 6 : Calculate Wages till
-for a Month Assume 20 Working Day per Month
+a condition of total
+working hours or days is reached for - Assume 100 hours and 20 days